Every Netflix show cancelled or ending in 2021 (so far)

 After two successful seasons, Dead To Me was renewed for its third and final season shortly after season 2 dropped on the streaming service back in 2020.
 The Christina Applegate and Linda Cardellini-led series does not currently have a confirmed season 3 release date.

 4) La Casa De Papel (Money Heist)

 Netflix confirmed that Atypical had been renewed for its fourth and final season at the start of 2020.
-The final episodes will premiere at some point in 2021.
+The final episodes were released in July 2021.

 The final season of Ozark was confirmed back in June 2020, with Netflix confirming that season 4 will be split into two parts, consisting of 7 episodes each.
-It's not yet known when the first part of the final season will air but fans could expect it towards the end of 2021.
+The first part of the final season will air on January 21st, 2022, with the second part following later in the year.

 7) Feel Good